Partnership expands access to innovative social emotional learning program to individuals with intellectual and developmental disabilities

 “We are so very pleased to be collaborating with Best Buddies to bring Sanford Harmony to their programs since it addresses such a critical need in our society,” said Dr. Michael R. Cunningham, Chancellor of the National University System.
 “Sanford Harmony is helping children of all backgrounds learn to respect each other and collaborate, creating a foundation that will last a lifetime.”

 To date, Sanford Harmony is in various stages of adoption in more than 16,970 classrooms around the country, which represents over 366,000 students in more than 20 states.
-Designed to integrate seamlessly into classroom and learning environments, Sanford Harmony was inspired by businessman and philanthropist T. Denny Sanford, who saw a need for developing strong social and emotional skills in children as a way to improve relationships between adults.
+Designed to integrate seamlessly into classroom and learning environments, Sanford Harmony is designed to fulfill a need for developing strong social and emotional skills in children as a way to improve relationships between adults.
 The PreK-6 research-based program, which includes classroom lesson plans, storybooks and activity cards available in a toolkit-style box, has been found to encourage positive attitudes toward school, increase academic performance and empathy as well as reduce stereotyping and aggression.

 National University, which has the 10th largest school of education in the country and a substantial special education program, is leading the national expansion of Sanford Harmony through collaborations with other universities, a group called the Sanford Education Collaborative that is introducing the program to schools, after-school programs and in conjunction with other youth-focused organizations within their own regions.
 The program expansion phase involves public and private schools in major school districts spanning from Los Angeles to New York City, as well as organizations such as local Boys and Girls Clubs, Head Start programs and a recent partnership with LA’s BEST after-school enrichment programs.

 About Best Buddies International